120 Degrees To Radians

 The conversion from degrees to radians is founded upon the definition of a radian itself.
 A radian is defined as the angle subtended at the center of a circle by an arc whose length is equal to the radius of the circle.
 Consider a circle with radius 'r'.
 If we take an arc length equal to 'r', the angle subtended at the center is one radian.

 Now consider the entire circumference of the circle, which is 2πr.
 If the arc length is the entire circumference (2πr), the angle subtended at the center is a full circle, or 360 degrees.
 Since the arc length is 2πr and the radius is r, the ratio of arc length to radius (which defines the angle in radians) is 2πr/r = 2π.
-Therefore, a full circle is 2π radians.
+That's why, a full circle is 2π radians.
 This establishes the fundamental relationship between degrees and radians.

 Frequently Asked Questions (FAQ)